mostafa-tamer/EasyRetrofit/README.md

 - **`OnFailure`**: Invoked when the API call fails.
 - **`OnEnd`**: Invoked when the API call ends.
 - **`OnBusy`**: Invoked when the API call is busy.

-## Contributing

-Contributions are welcome!
-Please submit a pull request or open an issue if you find any bugs or have feature requests.

 ## License